rivasulthq/UI-UX-Sample-Project/README.md

 ### Additional Information
 You can upload the Design as a Case Study on Behance [Watch Guide to Create one](https://www.youtube.com/watch?v=DBWYUlbQ6GU) and share link with everyone in the Design group (Link mentioned earlier)

+### Client Brief: #2 Personal Portfolio Website
+Client Name: Geek Deelino

+Tyography: Poppins or Monsterrat

+Color: Blue (any color code around blue)

+#### Timeline
+1 Weeks

+#### Objectives
+A Unique Design for a portfolio Website that can;
+* I want client to see information about me
+* I want client to see my recent works
+* I want client to see my skill set
+* I want client to contact me easily
+* I want clients to get a free project consultation

+#### Platform
+Please design for responsive web.
+So we require desktop screens as well as mobile screens.

+#### Target Audience
+25yrs - 60yrs (Female & Male)

+#### References
+Please conduct some research on other Personal portfolio website, our aim is to be better than them.

+#### Deliverables
+* Research Results
+* Sketch of Blog Ideas
+* Information Architecture
+* User Flow
+* Visual Mockup of the Portfolio

+### Additional Information
+You can upload the Design as a Case Study on Behance [Watch Guide to Create one](https://www.youtube.com/watch?v=DBWYUlbQ6GU) and share link with everyone in the Design group (Link mentioned earlier)

+### Client Brief: #3 Todo App
+Client Name: Pro Todo

+Tyography: Use any Typograpy

+Color: Use any brand color (you can use a color style generator)

+#### Timeline
+2 Weeks

+#### Objectives
+A Unique Design for a Todo App that can;
+* Todo should have premium and free feature
+* Todo use allow users sign/register to help them save files online (this will help users when they move to a new device)
+* Users can create 5 Todo Category for Free
+* Users can create Unlimited category in Premium
+* Users can invite others to collaborate in premium only
+* Users can share todo public link with team members
+* Users can create a company Todo page (PREMIUM)

+The category section is used to create different todo's for work, home and others.

+#### Platform
+Mobile App only

+#### Target Audience
+15yrs - 50yrs (Female & Male)

+#### References
+Please conduct some research on other cryptos blogs, our aim is to be better than them.

+#### Deliverables
+* Research Results
+* Sketch of Blog Ideas
+* Information Architecture
+* User Flow
+* Visual Mockup of the Todo App

+### Additional Information
+You can upload the Design as a Case Study on Behance [Watch Guide to Create one](https://www.youtube.com/watch?v=DBWYUlbQ6GU) and share link with everyone in the Design group (Link mentioned earlier)